IllusionMan1212/say-cheese/README.md

 # Say Cheese
 A RESTful api with over 1800 cheeses.

+## Limitations
+The api is limited to 60 requests per minute to prevent abuse and because my server can't handle it lol.

 ## Routes
 ---
 | Route | Parameter | Description |